lizhanmit/java-concurrency/README.md

 **Every object has an intrinsic lock associated with it.**

-A thread that needs exclusive and consistent access to an object's fields has to acquire the object's intrinsic lock before accessing them, and then own this lock, and then release this lock when it has done with them. **As long as a thread owns an intrinsic lock, no other thread can acquire the same lock.** But a thread can acquire a lock that it already owns - **reentrant synchronization** （嵌套同步）: synchronized code invokes a method that also contains synchronized code, and both sets of code use the same lock.
+A thread that needs exclusive and consistent access to an object's fields has to acquire the object's intrinsic lock before accessing them, and then own this lock, and then release this lock when it has done with them. **As long as a thread owns an intrinsic lock, no other thread can acquire the same lock.**

+**Reentrant synchronization**: But a thread can acquire a lock that it already owns -  （嵌套同步）.
+Synchronized code invokes a method that also contains synchronized code, and both sets of code use the same lock.

 When a thread invokes a synchronized method, it automatically acquires the intrinsic lock for that method's object and releases it when the method returns (including return due to exceptions).